-The ASMCUE Steering Committee invites abstract submissions on any aspect of microbiology or biology education for the poster session.
+The ASMCUE® Steering Committee invites 2017 abstract submissions on any aspect of microbiology or biology education for the poster session.
 This opportunity provides an excellent venue for faculty to showcase their scholarly work in teaching microbiology or biology.
-In 2012, 46 abstracts were reviewed for acceptance into the conference and 34 were accepted for poster presentations.
+In 2016, 39 abstracts were reviewed for acceptance into the conference and 23 were accepted for poster presentations.

-Abstracts must be based on results that have not been published in any journal or presented or at any public, scientific, or educational conference, nationally or internationally, before May 16, 2013.
-Exception: ASMCUE is an affiliated meeting of the ASM General Meeting.
-As such, abstracts submitted to the Division W poster session of the ASM General Meeting may also be submitted to ASMCUE.
+Abstracts must be based on results that have not been published in any journal or presented or at any public, scientific, or educational conference, nationally or internationally, before July 27, 2017.
+Exception: ASMCUE® is an affiliated meeting of the ASM General Meeting.
+As such, abstracts submitted to the Division W poster session of the ASM General Meeting may also be submitted to ASMCUE®.
 Authors should keep in mind that the submission and review processes for each meeting are executed independently of one another.

 The abstract should describe innovative teaching approaches or the specific activities conducted by the students and must indicate how those changes affected student learning.
 Work described in the abstract must have been tested on students and assessment of the activity’s outcomes should be described.

 Abstracts are limited to 1850 characters (excluding spaces).
-Completed abstracts should be submitted by midnight PST on February 1, 2013 at the Abstract Submission Site - NOW CLOSED.
+Completed abstracts should be submitted by midnight PST on April 3, 2017 at the Abstract Submission Site (SITE CLOSED).

 Examples of previously accepted abstracts may be found in last year's Journal of Microbiology & Biology Education.

 Authors should take into account the recommended criteria below while also taking time to view the ASMCUE® Abstract Review Rubric listed below prior to submitting.
 Abstract rejection criteria are similar to any scientific meeting (No Hypothesis; Inadequate Experimental Methods; Insufficient Data Presented; No Conclusion).